FellerTech/FTTimer/README.md

 A meson build is a multi-step process.

 ## Configuration
+To setup meson to build, the following command is used to establish the build directory
+* meson setup <builddir>

 Before compiling software, the directory where the bild will occur must be specified using the meson --reconfigure command
 * meson --reconfigure <builddir>